volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 To sum up, useReducer is fine to use in smaller applications, useReducer + useContext in small to medium-sized ones and Redux is only for larger ones.

 ## Summary

+In this article we learned how to use the useReducer hook and why it is needed, compared it to the useState and Redux and spotted some similarities and differences.

+Remember that in some cases this hook can help to optimize the performance of your application and make your code cleaned and easier to maintain.